-Dose calculations were performed for releases using the software program RADEAS, based on Regulatory Guide 1.109 methodology, with the exception of the 50-mile population dose calculation which was performed using the NRC GASPAR II code.
-Parameter values were used as described in the Offsite Dose Calculation Manual (ODCM).
-The methodology used is based on Publication 2 of the International Commission on Radiation Protection released in 1959.
+Dose calculations were performed for releases using the NRC XOQDOQ and NRC Regulatory Guide 1.109 methodology, and parameter values as described in the Offsite Dose Calculation Manual (ODCM).
+This methodology was based on Publication 2 of the International Commission on Radiation Protection released in 1959.
+The RADEAS software used to perform dose calculations is listed in the ODCM as an approved software for implementing this methodology.